-Fans can follow all of the statistics from Saturday's game on their smartphones by downloading the Bowdoin Front Row app in the iTunes Store or on Google Play.
+Fans can follow all of the statistics from the game on their smartphones by downloading the Bowdoin Front Row app in the iTunes Store or on Google Play.
 Links to live statistics and video coverage of the contest can be found in the app, as well as push notifications and alerts on all of your favorite Polar Bear teams.
-For fans unable to attend games at Whittier Field, all Bowdoin home games will be carried live online -with instant replay - on the Northeast Sports Network (www.nsnsports.net).
+Live coverage can also always be found at GoUBears.com

 POLAR BEAR PREVIEW

 - The Polar Bears will look to get their offense back on track after being stifled by the Bantams last week and held to just 161 yards of total offense.
 Bowdoin ranks just behind Wesleyan in total offense in the league this season (seventh, 316.8 yards/game).

 - Trinity's top-ranked offense also rolled up 505 yards of total offense against Bowdoin, who will look to clamp down on Wesleyan's balanced attack that averages 177.0 yards passing and 155.7 yards rushing per game.

 - Bowdoin has been victimized in the turnover battle, ranking last in the league at a minus-6 margin this fall.

 - Bowdoin's Griff Stalcup ranks fifth in the league in receptions (31) while Brendan Ward stands sixth in the NESCAC in all-purpose yards (642).